karishma-hanumanthu/UPI_transaction_analysis/README.md

 - Demographic Patterns
   - Age groups 25–34 and 35–44 contribute the highest transaction value.
   - Different device types are preferred by different age groups.
-  - Key merchant categories (e.g., e-commerce, utilities) drive the most spend.
+  - Key merchant categories like shopping and groceries drive the most spend.
 - Bank & Regional Analysis
   - Certain banks dominate UPI usage as senders/receivers.
   - States like Maharastra, Uttar Pradesh, Karnataka show higher volume and value of transactions.
 - Fraud Insights
   - Fraud is present in a small but important share of transactions.
   - Some banks, states, and merchant categories show higher fraud rates.
   - Fraud likelihood increases with transaction amount and varies by network type and age group.

 ## Conclusion
 This project highlights key patterns in UPI usage and fraud.
 It helps identify high-risk areas like certain banks, networks, or age groups, and gives insight into user behavior such as spending trends and transaction habits.